 Please give as much notice as possible.

 - Church Services

 For church services other than funerals, the Lord-Lieutenant or his representative, enters last and leaves first, accompanied throughout by a senior figure.
 The usual arrangement is for the Lord-Lieutenant to be seated at the front of the nave on the right side.

-At funerals, the Lord-Lieutenant or his representative always enters the church last (two minutes before the start of the service and before the coffin) and always leaves straight after the family.
+At funerals, the process is slightly different and sensitive to the needs of the family.
+The Lord-Lieutenant, or his representative, enters the church last and leaves straight after the family.
 If the family is on the right side, the Lord-Lieutenant sits on the left side at the front and on the aisle edge.

 - Seating in General